overviewer/Minecraft-Overviewer/README.rst

     a certain date.
 Or perhaps you can incrementally update your map by passing in a subset of chunks each time.
 It's up to you!

+--lighting
+    This option enables map lighting, using lighting information stored by Minecraft inside the chunks.
+This will make your map prettier, at the cost of update speed.

+    Note that for existing, unlit maps, you may want to clear your cache (with -d) before updating the map to use lighting.
+Otherwise, only updated chunks will have lighting enabled.

+--night
+    This option enables --lighting, and renders the world at night.

 Viewing the Results
 -------------------
 Within the output directory you will find two things: an index.html file, and a